 Basically, If oxygen is in short supply, fishes become restless, swimming to the surface to gasp for air.
 In very acute oxygen shortage, the fish will be jumping out of water.
 Again, foul smell of water is another indicator of low oxygen.

 Dissolved oxygen is measured using the DO metre or DO testing equipment.
-This device measures oxygen concentration in both milligrams per litre (mg/)l and percentage saturation (% sat).
+This device measures oxygen concentration in both milligrams per litre (mg/)l and percentage saturation (% sat) – just like oximeters used in the hospital.

 This is a measure of acidity or alkalinity level of water.
 The pH scale ranges from 0 -14.
 The neutral pH point is 7, the pH above 7 is alkaline while below is acidic.